GooGee/Entity-Builder/README.md

 - click `diff` button to generate a migration file
 - click `►|` button to run `php artisan migrate`
 - to ignore a table, add its name to the file `config/laravelbuilder.php`

+Doctrine compares files in `database/Entity` with the database schemas, and generate a migration file of their difference.

 ## how to generate CRUD files?